naqtn/GMnet-manual/engine/tutorial/1_config.md

 * A basic chat system

 ###Adding the engine to a project

+    ???
+I suggest "importing" instead of "adding" to align with terminology of GameMaker: Studio UI

 Before we can get started, add the asset to an empty project.
 Depending on what you want to do, you have three options.

     ??? "an empty project"
     ???
 For "add the engine to your own game" case, it's not empty.
     ???
 So I suggest removing "empty"

 * If you want to **follow this tutorial yourself**, you should add **ALL scripts and sprites and the object ``obj_htme``** to your project.
 * If you want to just **read through this tutorial** and test the demo game, **simply add everything**.
 * When starting completely blank or when you want to **add the engine to your own game**, add all **folders named *htme*** and ***udphp*** but **not the *htme_demo* folders**.